rohanchavan1918/linux_commands_basics/readme.md

     `ctrl + o` to save file
     `ctrl + x` to close the file
     Advanced guide - https://linuxize.com/post/how-to-use-nano-text-editor/

+## Important Linux files & directories
+- `/home`
+    User home directories
+- `/root`
+    root home directories
+- `/mnt`
+    The typical mount point for the user-mountable devices such as floppy drives and CDROM
+- `/tmp`
+    A standard repository for temporary files created by applications and users.
+- `/dev/null`
+    Does nothing.
+Its like a black hole, once anything goes in it goes forever.
+- `/etc/crontab`
+    A parent shell script to run commands periodically.
+It invokes hourly, daily, weekly, and monthly scripts.
+- `/etc/hosts`
+    Contains host names and their corresponding IP addresses used for name resolution whenever a DNS server is unavailable.
+- `/etc/passwd`
+    Contains information regarding registered system users.
+Passwords are typically kept in a shadow file for better security.
+- `.bash_history`
+    File which stores last 500 commands
+- `.bashrc`
+    File which stores bash config for the user

 ## Generic Scenarios